NRCDV’s mission is to strengthen and transform efforts to end domestic violence.

 Casey Keene, Director of Capacity Building and Education

 Casey has served in various roles at NRCDV since 2001, where she now provides programmatic leadership and oversight to the technical assistance, training, and resource development initiatives of the Capacity Building and Education Team on a broad range of topics related to gender-based violence.
 Casey provides leadership to key initiatives including VAWnet, NRCDV’s online resource library and other online projects.
-Specializing in issues related to children’s exposure to domestic violence, Casey co-leads the Adults who Experienced Domestic Violence in Childhood (AEDVC) Leadership Forum and provides national level technical assistance and training on childhood trauma and resilience.
+Specializing in issues related to children’s exposure to domestic violence, Casey co-leads the Adult Children Exposed to Domestic Violence (ACE-DV) Leadership Forum and provides national level technical assistance and training on childhood trauma and resilience.
 Casey is a Licensed Social Worker and graduate field instructor who earned her Master’s in Social Work from Temple University and has been active in the movement to end domestic violence for over 15 years.

 Amanda Manes, Policy and Research Analyst